Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Acknowledgements

 \section{Acknowledgements}

 The author wishes to acknowledge Dr. Y. Ishiguro, Prof. Y. Suzuki, Prof. T. Sasada, and Assoc.
-Prof. K. A. Takeuchi for valuable insights.
-This work was supported in part by a KAKENHI Grant-in-Aid (nos.
-JP22K03487 (N.A.), JP24H00432 (Y.K.)) from the Japan Society for the Promotion of Science (JSPS) and in part by JST SICORP Grant Number JPMJSC22C1, Japan (Y.K.)
+Prof. K. A. Takeuchi for their valuable insights.
+This work was supported in part by KAKENHI Grant-in-Aid (Nos.
+JP22K03487 (N.A.), JP24H00432 (Y.K.)) from the Japan Society for the Promotion of Science (JSPS) and in part by JST SICORP Grant Number JPMJSC22C1 (Y.K.).
+The author acknowledges the use of ChatGPT (OpenAI) for assistance with English language editing and proofreading of the manuscript.
+All scientific content, interpretations, and conclusions are solely those of the author.